prometheus/alertmanager/docs/configuration.md

 # If reopen_transition is defined, ignore issues with that resolution
 [ wont_fix_resolution: <string> ]

 # If reopen_transition is defined, reopen issue not older than ...
+Note: The resolutiondate field is used to determine the age of the issue.
 [ reopen_duration: <duration> ]

 # Custom fields